 - Merino wool underside is cushioning, and it also wicks away moisture, and this very important if you are trail riding for longer hours.

-- This pad is both mildew and mold resistant, and it is also easy to clean.
+- This horse saddle pad is both mildew and mold resistant, and it is also easy to clean.
 It is also a firm form to prevent slipping.

-- This pad’s herculon fabric top is specifically made to stand up to long days on the trail.
-It is also easy to remove twigs, burrs, and leaves that you might brush past as you ride through the trail.
+- This horse saddle pad’s herculon fabric top is specifically made to stand up to long days on the trail.
+It is also easy to remove twigs, burrs and leaves that you might brush past as you ride through the trail.

-- The pad has a contoured fit that minimizes saddle roll, protecting the spine.
+- The horse pad has a contoured fit that minimizes saddle roll, protecting the horse from spine pressure.

 - If your horse has high withers, you might need to go for one of the correction pads instead.